goreleaser/goreleaser/www/docs/customization/scoop.md

     token: "{{ .Env.SCOOP_TAP_GITHUB_TOKEN }}"

   # Folder inside the repository to put the scoop.
-  # Default is the root folder.
   folder: Scoops

   # Git author used to commit to the repository.
-  # Defaults are shown.
   commit_author:
     name: goreleaserbot
     email: bot@goreleaser.com